• Home

 The Gulf War Military Parades of 1991: The National Victory Celebration

-New York City Holds Its’ Own Gulf War Victory Parade
+New York City Holds Its Own Gulf War Victory Parade

-On June 11, 1991, New York City held a massive Gulf War victory parade that included more than 24 thousand marchers from 17 countries allied in the war effort.
+On June 11, 1991, New York City held a massive Gulf War victory parade that included more than 24,000 marchers from 17 countries allied in the war effort.
 This was said to be (at the time) the largest publicly attended event in New York City history, with more than four million along with a one-mile parade route supporting the troops.
 This parade also featured military hardware including Patriot missiles, tanks, and artillery.

 How Much Do Major Military Parades Cost?